Chicken and Sweet Potato Soup

 Light but full of flavor, this wintry soup can be made several days in advance.
 Try it for lunch with Corn Muffins or a Grilled Pimiento Cheese Sandwich.
+To make this extra flavorful and hearty, add black or peas or another of your favorite beans or peas.

 Makes 2 1/2 to 3 Quarts Soup; Serves 6 to 8